 Embassy of the Republic of South Sudan in Norway

-Is based in Oslo at Prinsessealeen 2- 0231 Skyøyen.
-It was upgraded into a full Embassy on 9th July 2011 on the Independence day of the Republic of South Sudan, when Norway recognised South Sudan independence and established bilateral relations with South Sudan, the mission was upgraded to a full mission from the Government of Southern Sudan Liaison Office to Norway & Nordic Countries established during the Comprehensive Peace Agreement (CPA) 2005 implementation period.
+Is temporarily based at Fagerborg-gate 16, Majorstua, Oslo.
+It was upgraded into a full Embassy on 9th July 2011 on the Independence day of the Republic of South Sudan, when Norway recognized South Sudan independence and established bilateral relations with South Sudan, the mission was upgraded to a full mission from the Government of Southern Sudan Liaison Office to Norway & Nordic Countries established during the Comprehensive Peace Agreement (CPA) 2005 implementation period.

 The mission has a strategic and historical significance between South Sudan and Norway in particular and Nordic countries in general.
 Norway and South Sudan has a special bilateral and friendly relationship dating back to the history of the struggle of the people of South Sudan from 1972 Addis Ababa Accord and Comprehensive Peace Agreement 2005 and during the Implementation of (CPA) where Norway played a significant role through humanitarian assistance; development assistance; during the war, and peace process period (CPA) ; state and nation building process of the newest nation state in 21 Century 2014.
 This solidarity had won the hearts and minds of the people of South Sudan and the leadership and cemented South Sudan and Norway bilateral unique relationship.

-I am greatly honoured to be the first Ambassador of the Republic of South Sudan to Norway.
+I am greatly honoured to be the Ambassador of the Republic of South Sudan to Norway.